Barbara Betcherman Feminist Legal Internship

 Forum Equity Partners ICLP Summer Internship

-Forum Equity Partners has created this summer internship to support JD students who want to ‘do good’ in the broader Jane/Finch community by working with a legal services provider or community lawyering organization for 12 – 16 weeks in the summer.
-It will be available annually to students with preference to students who are recipients of the Income Contingent Loan Program and who have completed first year.
+Forum Equity Partners has created this summer internship to support JD students who want to ‘do good’ by working with a legal services provider, community lawyering organization or an organization which assists low-income and/or systemically disadvantaged individuals for 12 – 16 weeks in the summer.
+It will be available annually to Osgoode JD students with a preference for students who are recipients of the Income Contingent Loan Program and who have completed first year.
+Internships that are located in the Jane/Finch community will be given priority.

 The Harris Internship Award